 God Tests Us to Know Us

 These accounts of God testing His people might look foreign to us, because He would never command us to sacrifice a child or wipe out a nation of evil people.
-There is a relationship though—God tested (nacah) Abraham and Israel to know (yada) him, and God tests us to know us.
-Thomas Kempis said:
+There is a relationship though—God tested (nacah) Abraham and Israel to know (yada) him, and God tests us to know us:

 When Abraham’s faith withstood the test, the Angel said it revealed his fear of God.
 When our faith withstands tests, it reveals our fear of God, which is “the beginning of wisdom” (Proverbs 9:10).